Islandora-Collaboration-Group/ISLE/docs/install/install-production-new.md

 The instructions that follow below will have either a `On Local` or a `On Remote Production` pre-fix to indicate where the work and focus should be.
 In essence, the git workflow established during the local build process will be extended for deploying on `Production` and for future ISLE updates and upgrades.

-**Steps 1 - 6** - `On Local - Configure the ISLE Production environment profile for deploy to Remote`
+**Steps 1-6: On Local - Configure the ISLE Production Environment Profile for Deploy to Remote**

-  * Step 1: On Local - Export the Local MySQL database
+  * Step 1: On Local - Export the Local MySQL Database
-      * Local Islandora Drupal site database export process
+        * Export the Local MySQL Islandora Drupal Database
-  * Step 2: On Local - Shutdown any local containers & review local code
+  * Step 2: On Local - Shutdown Any Local Containers & Review Local Code
-  * Step 3: On Local - Create new users and passwords by editing `production.env`
+  * Step 3: On Local - Create New Users and Passwords by Editing "production.env"
-  * Step 4: On Local - Review and edit docker-compose.production.yml
+  * Step 4: On Local - Review and Edit "docker-compose.production.yml"
-  * Step 4A: On Local - (Optional) changes for docker-compose.production.yml
+  * Step 4A: On Local - (Optional) Changes for "docker-compose.production.yml"
-  * Step 5: On Local Production - If using Commercial SSLs
+  * Step 5: On Local Production - If Using Commercial SSLs
-  * Step 6: On Local - Commit ISLE code to git repository
+  * Step 6: On Local - Commit ISLE Code to Git Repository

-**Steps 7 - 17**   - `On Remote Production - Configure the ISLE Production environment profile for launch and usage`
+**Steps 7-17: On Remote Production - Configure the ISLE Production Environment Profile for Launch and Usage**

-  * Step 7: On Remote Production - Git clone the ISLE repository to the remote Production ISLE host server
+  * Step 7: On Remote Production - Git Clone the ISLE Repository to the Remote Production ISLE Host Server
-  * Step 8: On Remote Production - Create the appropriate local data paths for Apache, Fedora and log data
+  * Step 8: On Remote Production - Create the Appropriate Local Data Paths for Apache, Fedora and Log Data
-  * Step 9: On Remote Production - Clone your Islandora code
+  * Step 9: On Remote Production - Clone Your Islandora Code
-  * Step 10: On Remote Production - Copy over the Local Islandora Drupal files directory
+  * Step 10: On Remote Production - Copy Over the Local Islandora Drupal Files Directory
-  * Step 11: On Remote Production - If using Let's Encrypt
+  * Step 11: On Remote Production - If Using Let's Encrypt
-  * Step 12: On Remote Production - Edit the .env file to change to the Production environment
+  * Step 12: On Remote Production - Edit the ".env" File to Change to the Production Environment
-  * Step 13: On Remote Production - Download the ISLE images
+  * Step 13: On Remote Production - Download the ISLE Images
   * Step 14: On Remote Production - Start Containers
-  * Step 15: On Remote Production - Import the Local MySQL Drupal database
+  * Step 15: On Remote Production - Import the Local MySQL Drupal Database
-  * Step 16: On Remote Production - Run the fix-permissions.sh script
+  * Step 16: On Remote Production - Run the "fix-permissions.sh" Script
-  * Step 17: On Remote Production - Review and test the Drupal Production site
+  * Step 17: On Remote Production - Review and Test the Drupal Production Site

 ---

 ## On Local - Configure the ISLE Production environment profile for deploy to Remote

-## Step 1: On Local - Export the Local MySQL database
+## Step 1: On Local - Export the Local MySQL Database

 **Prior to attempting this step, please consider the following:**